1970s Pen Tray Desk Lamp

 Designer: To be appraised.

 In The Netherlands these desk lamps were also sold by Vrieland Design, a company active in the 1970s and 1980s.
+In Belgium by Massive.
 In Spain it was Fase who sold floor lamps and desk lamps with this lampshade.
-And in Germany the Graewe company sold them.
+And in Germany also the Graewe company sold them.

 The pen tray exists in many colours and a few variations and was also sold without a lamp.